-An ISIES OpenGIS Viewer and an ISIES OpenGIS Sensor Server have been designed and developed (Liang et al., 2005).
+An ISIES OpenGIS viewer and an ISIES OpenGIS sensor server have been designed and developed (Liang et al., 2005).
 These tools deal with information models and interoperability.
-They link ISIES products (sensor observations, crop yield predictions and biomass predictions) with a global spatial data infrastructure, such as the Global Spatial Data Infrastructure (GSDI) or the Canadian Geospatial Data Infrastructure (CGDI), through open web service interfaces and standard information models for sensors.
-In order to accommodate various sensors in a sensorweb, standard information models play a vital role by making the whole architecture efficient, extensible, and interoperable.
-Table 2 lists the information disseminated within a sensorweb and the information that needs to be described in a standard way in order to build an interoperable sensorweb.
+They link ISIES products (sensor observations, crop yield predictions, and biomass predictions) with a global spatial data infrastructure, such as the Global Spatial Data Infrastructure (GSDI) or the Canadian Geospatial Data Infrastructure (CGDI), through open Web service interfaces and standard information models for sensors.
+To accommodate various sensors in a sensorweb, standard information models play a vital role by making the whole architecture efficient, extensible, and interoperable.
+Table 2 lists the information disseminated within a sensorweb and the information that needs to be described in a standard way to build an interoperable sensorweb.
 Users can assemble the interoperable components from different sensorwebs for use in their own applications.
 These interoperable components include the ability to task sensors, retrieve sensor observations, and utilize processing models within sensorwebs.

-The ISIES OpenGIS Sensor Server is one of the world's first OGC (Open Geospatial Consortium) Sensor Observation Service (SOS) implementations.
-It connects to the database of the ISIES host server, accesses ISIES products (e.g., in-situ sensing data, remote sensing data, and/or crop growth model results), and serves ISIES products with OGC web service interfaces using the standard-based information models (GML, SensorML, and O&M).
+The ISIES OpenGIS sensor server is one of the world's first Open Geospatial Consortium (OGC) Sensor Observation Service (SOS) implementations.
+It connects to the database of the ISIES host server, accesses ISIES products (e.g., in situ sensing data, remote sensing data, and (or) crop growth model Table 3.
+Web service interfaces of GeoSWIFT server (an open geospatial sensing services for Sensor Web).

+Request Response GetCapabilities GetCapabilities request XML response conforms to OGC service information model schema and provides detailed information for a client to access the service; the information provided includes service type, service instance, content type, and content instance GetObservations GetObservations request XML response is encoded conforming to GML and O&M schema; it contains values, units, and locations of the requested sensor observations DescribePlatform XML response describes the sensor platform and conforms to SensorML schema; an example of a sensor platform can be an aircraft platform that carries a camera, several inertial sensors, and meteorological sensors DescribeSensor XML response contains detailed information on sensor characteristics encoded in SensorML; the sensor characteristics can include lists and definitions of observables supported by the sensor results), and serves ISIES products with OGC Web service interfaces using the standard-based information models (geographic markup language (GML), sensor model language (SensorML), and observations and measurements (O&M)).
 A SensorML instance is a self-description of a sensor, which contains sensor specifications, capabilities, geolocation, and history.
 GML is a standard information model for spatial features.
 O&M is an information model for observations and measurements, including location and time of measurement, units of measurement, and description of observed phenomenon.
-Table 3 lists the OGC web service interfaces of the server and descriptions of the interfaces.
-ISIES OpenGIS Sensor Server uses SensorML, GML, and O&M as standard-based information models for sensor information and observations.
+Table 3 lists the OGC Web service interfaces of the server and descriptions of the interfaces.
+ISIES OpenGIS sensor server uses SensorML, GML, and O&M as standard-based information models for sensor information and observations.